emilypx/appfair.github.io/index.md

 Your `/APP-ORG/App` fork is pre-configured to request minimal permissions, and thus runs in a very restrictive sandboxed environment: USB & bluetooth hardware access is not permitted, network access communication is blocked, and file access outside the app's own sandboxed container is not allowed.

 You may add new entitlements to your `/APP-ORG/App` fork's `Sandbox.entitlements` file.
-For each entitlement that is requested, a description of the reason for the entitlement must be added to `Info.plist`.
+For each entitlement that is requested, a description of the reason for the entitlement must be added to a `FairUsage` dictionary in the `Info.plist`.
+The description's key should be the same as the key of the entitlement.
+For an example, see the base [Info.plist](https://github.com/appfair/App/blob/main/Info.plist) file.

-This is enforced by the `Integration` phase.
+The presence of the `FairUsage` key is enforced by the `Integration` phase.
 These descriptions should be plain language explaining why the app needs access to the specific permissions.

 The descriptions will be presented to the user via the **App Fair.app** catalog browser, and the user will need to confirm that the app should be granted these permissions.